ottenbreit-data-science/aplr/README.md

 Automatic Piecewise Linear Regression.

 # About
-Build interpretable parametric machine learning models in Python based on the Automatic Piecewise Linear Regression methodology developed by Mathias von Ottenbreit.
+Build predictive and interpretable parametric machine learning models in Python based on the Automatic Piecewise Linear Regression methodology developed by Mathias von Ottenbreit.

 # How to install
 pip install aplr